vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/07/056/14_pra_budhnyA.md

 title = "14"

 +++
-Ge suggests (n.
+Geldner suggests (n.
 14a) that the budhnyā̀… máhāṃsi “deep-grounded powers” are the “verborgenen Herrlichkeiten” (niṇyā́) concealed in Pṛśni’s udder in vs. 4.
 Even leaving aside the fact that, as was discussed above, ū́dhaḥ in vs. 4 should not be a loc., this interpr. seems both unnec. and too specific, esp. since 10 vss.

 intervene. budhnyà- here may refer to the powers that the Maruts, gods associated with the midspace, derive from the earth below, or it may simply mean something like ‘fundamental’, by a semantic development parallel to that of the Engl. word.